odpi/egeria-docs/site/docs/types/0/0010-Base-Model.md

 The *formula* attribute can describe its behaviour, *formulaType* describes the notation language used to describe the formula.

-### DataSet entity
+### DataAsset entity

-*DataSet* represents a collection of related data.
-This data does not need to be stored together.
-The *formula* property describes the logic used to populate the DataSet, *formulaType* describes the notation language used to describe the formula, and *deployedImplementationType* describes the class of technology that this data set belongs to.
+The *DataAsset* entity described a collection of data.
+The *deployedImplementationType* defines the technology that holds this data.
+[Area 2](/types/2/0210-Data-Stores) provides more detail on the different types of data assets.
 Values for the *deployedImplementationType* attribute can be managed for consistency in a [*deployed implementation type*](/concepts/deployed-implementation-type) valid value set.

-See [*DataStore*](/types/2/0210-Data-Stores) for the `Asset` that represents a physical store and the [*DataContentForDataSet*](/types/2/0210-Data-Stores/#datacontentfordataset) relationship links the DataSet to the asset(s) that describe the data sources.

 ## SampleData relationship